acconeer/acconeer-python-exploration/docs/ref_apps/a121/breathing.rst

 - Determine the distance to the person using the presence algorithm.
 - Form a time series, reflecting the breathing motion over time.
 - Remove irrelevant signal content by applying a bandpass filter to the time series.
-- Estimate the breating rate by calculating the power spectrum of the time series.
+- Estimate the breathing rate by calculating the power spectrum of the time series.

 Each concept is explained in more detail in the following sections.